ebetron/react-demo/README.md

+##React Demo

+This project is the final result of following the [React JS Initial Demo](https://www.reactjs.org/tutorial/tutorial.html)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>